 Alongside the landscape paintings that come from the walks that I’ve been doing I’ve been making a series of images of men.
 All taken from Bewick prints they are isolated from their background and any other people, painted in monochrome, clinging to sticks and trees.

-On one wall of the studio I have made a life-sized version of the wall in the bedroom at Cherryburn and am beginning to work out the placement of all the paintings.
+On one wall of the studio I have made a life-sized version of the wall in the bedroom at Cherryburn to work out the placement of all the paintings and the titles.

 One of Bewick’s most well known prints is of a Chillingham wild bull.
 The Chillingham cattle have been living wild for several hundred years and on the 26th of October I visited Chillingham Park to see the animals, photograph and draw them.